Broad Street, Peterhead

 Broad Street is a street in Peterhead, Scotland.
 It runs for about 640 ft, from Seagate in the east to Marischal Street and Tolbooth Wynd in the west.

-The street is one-way in a clockwise direction, with public parking along its centre on either side of the Reform Monument.
+The street is one-way in a clockwise direction, with public parking along its centre on either side of the Reform Monument, erected in 1833.

 Broad Street was formerly the eastern terminus of the A950, which runs between Peterhead and New Pitsligo, 19.2 mi to the northwest.
 The A950 now ends a short distance to the east.

 History

 Peterhead developed uphill between the shore and Longate, which was the main historic district of the town prior to the development of Broad Street in the late 18th century.
 Longate connects to Broad Street at Longate's southern terminus.

 Broad Street's level was lowered in 1844.

 Several ship owners lived on Broad Street in the mid-19th century, including James Arbuthnot, John Birnie, Robert Birnie, Robert Kidd, George Maitland Jr and the Robertson brothers.
 Businesses on the street in 1896 included G & J Tytler dressmakers, at 48 Broad Street, and Nathaniel Brooks's bakery at number 71.